 Requirements

-* Provide weekly 1-1 sessions with individual ‘survivors’ that are outcome focussed;
+* Provide weekly 1‑on‑1 sessions with individual survivors that are outcome focused

-BCHA Safer Recruitment: Safeguarding children and adults is our first priority and we will ensure we follow safer recruitment procedures.
-As an employer, we will do everything possible to prevent unsuitable people obtaining employment with BCHA.
-Our overall aim is to ‘deter unsuitable applicants from applying for roles with children and adults, and we will ensure that all candidates are treated fair, consistently and in compliance with current legislation.
+Safeguarding children and adults is our first priority and we will ensure we follow safer recruitment procedures.
+We will do everything possible to prevent unsuitable people obtaining employment with BCHA and ensure all candidates are treated fairly, consistently and in compliance with current legislation.
 BCHA is committed to safeguarding and promoting the welfare of people, and expects all employees and volunteers to share this commitment.